 Price: from 171.32 USD

 Bangkok’s present Chinatown district became the home to Chinese immigrants after they were resettled from the west bank of the Chao Phraya River.
 Now, the main body of Chinatown is Yaowarat Road, the shape of which is supposed to bring good luck to traders, due to its similarity to the dragons of Chinese folklore.
+Learn about Thailand’s dim sum history while eating and delicious at some of the top restaurants in the city serving roasted pork and rice.

 This tour covers Yaowarat and some of the neighbouring streets, introducing you to the history of this bustling area and some of its culinary highlights, such as dim sum, wonton noodles, and even kway chap, or braised intestines in a rich, herbal gravy!